Lenders have had their say on the issue of a broker who had his accreditation cancelled without being provided a reason.

 Some lenders were reticent on whether their contracts contain a right of cancellation clause, but said they would talk through any issue with the broker.

-Bank spokesperson said: “Our relationships with intermediaries are important to us and something we take very seriously.
+An AMP Bank spokesperson said: “Our relationships with intermediaries are important to us and something we take very seriously.
 Quality controls are important, and in rare instances where we think some form of misconduct has occurred, we would ensure a thorough review.”

-spokesperson said the bank would provide a reason wherever possible; however, legal ramifications may prevent them from doing so in some cases.
+A CBA spokesperson said the bank would provide a reason wherever possible; however, legal ramifications may prevent them from doing so in some cases.
 The spokesperson would not elaborate on what these legal ramifications were, but said:

 “The Commonwealth Bank’s broker accreditation framework is designed to support quality brokers.
 We have invested in appropriate risk control systems to proactively manage any areas of concern.